swiftlang/swift-evolution/proposals/0238-package-manager-build-settings.md

 This is an escape hatch that will allow targets to pass arbitrary command-line flags to the corresponding build tool.
 The "unsafe" here implies that SwiftPM can't safely determine if the build flags will have any negative side-effect to the build since certain flags can change the behavior of how a build is performed.
 It is similar to how the `-Xcc`, `-Xswiftc`, `-Xlinker` option work in the command-line SwiftPM tools.

 The primary purpose of this escape hatch is to enable experimentation and exploration for packages that currently use a makefile or script to pass the `-X*` flags.
 Products that contain a target which uses an unsafe flag will be ineligible to act as a dependency for other packages.
-Users who understand these risks can bypass this limitation by passing the command-line flag `--allow-unsafe-flags-in-dependencies` to invocation of command-line SwiftPM tools.

 We have several such conditions (use of local dependencies, branch-based dependencies etc) that makes a package (individual products in this case) ineligible for acting as a dependency.
 This feature would be one more in that category.
 SwiftPM could provide a "pre-publish" command to detect and report such cases.
 RFC: https://forums.swift.org/t/rfc-swift-package-publish-precheck/15398